 They are dependable and come at a mid-range price making them an attractive option for intermediate hikers.

-Heavy traditional boot that scored at the top of the line-up in every category.
+Vasque St. Elias GTX are heavier traditional hiking boots that scored at the top of the line-up in every category.

 There are literally hundreds of hiking boot brands on the market, all boast different features, designs and specs, making the selection of a suitable pair of boots quite a daunting task.
 This key buying guide sets out what is important to look for when purchasing a trekking boots.